yosemitebandit/vebsite/readme.md

 * the menu topmatter is kind of not necessary anymore as the sidebar is hardcoded -- in fact, including a menu item, even a blank one, will mean the page doesn't show up in article lists
+* make sure you activate the virtualenv when you run the fab task -- I think you need pygmentize on your path for code highlighting to work right.
+The fabfile /should/ handle this now..

 #### things to make better